embedthis/ioto/apps/demo/README.md

 When Ioto is run, the Demo app will run a demo routine that updates the `Service` table with a counter every 30 seconds.
 The demo is configurable via the `ioto.json5` "demo" configuration collection.
 The demo can be configured to tailor the delay, number of updates and the mechanism used to perform updates.
 See comments in the `demoApp.c` for details.

 In the console output, you will see a unique device ID displayed.
-This is a `Device Claim ID` that you can use to claim the device for exclusive management by your Demo app.
+This is generated if not already defined in the `device.json5` file.
+This ID is a `Device Claim ID` that you can use to claim the device for exclusive management by your Demo app.
 Take note of that device claim ID.

 When Ioto starts, it will register with the Builder and wait to be claimed by your Demo App.